Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/heat-map/heat-map-core.md

 ```
 4. In `Heat Message` set the `maxWidth` & `maxHeight` to the size of your Canvas!
 5. Set `allowAnom` if you want to allow anonymous clickers or not. **(True or False, True will allow)**
 6. Visit the `Server/Clients Tab` and then go to `Websocket Clients`.
 Right click and click `Add`.
-Give it a name, I reccomend `HeatMap` so you know for the log what action is been ran.
+Give it a name, I recommend `HeatMap` so you know for the log what action is been ran.
 In the `Endpoint` box type :
 ```
 wss://heat-api.j38.net/channel/<YOUR-ID>
 ```